CSCI4400/MentCare/MentCare/BRANCHINSTRUCTIONS.md

 <h3>How to pull changes from another group's development branch:</h3>

 <p>1.
 On GitHub, navigate to the branch that you want to <strong>pull</strong> code from.
-		Exmaple: Team5 is wanting to pull code from Butterscotch.
+		Example: Team5 is wanting to pull code from Butterscotch.
 Team5 will navigate to Butterscotch's branch on GitHub.</p>

 <p>2.
 After navigating to the branch with the code that is needing to be pulled, click on